 AI Tools and Real-Time Analytics for Retail Traders

-Artificial intelligence has become a transformative force in retail trading, with prop firms leading the charge to make these tools widely available.
+Artificial intelligence has become a transformative force in retail trading, with prop firms leading the charge to make these systems widely available.
 Machine learning algorithms now assist with tasks like pattern recognition and risk management, helping traders spot opportunities and handle positions with greater efficiency.

 These advancements in AI have paved the way for even more sophisticated capabilities, such as LuxAlgo’s AI Backtesting Assistant.